 Cradle Mountain Walks

-To access Cradle Mountain walks, head to the Visitor Center (4057 Cradle Mountain Rd) where you can park your car and purchase your Parks Pass that includes the unlimited shuttle bus rides for the day.
+To access Cradle Mountain walks, head to the Visitor Center (4057 Cradle Mountain Rd), where you can park your car and purchase your Parks Pass, which includes unlimited shuttle bus rides for the day.
 The shuttles run very frequently and stop at the following locations: Visitor Center / Interpretation Center / Snake Hill / Ronny Creek / Dove Lake.

 Dove Lake Circuit

 Distance: 6 km / Time: 2-3 hr circuit / Grade: Moderate (short section of steps)